Agent-Coder/MKS22X-FinalProject/README.md

 - Meowth does not blink when breaking ice
 - Stopped Meowth from destroying borders
 - Animated Meowth breaking ice
-## Day 18 Sunday 6/3/19
+## Day 18 Monday 6/3/19
 :cookie:
-- Added continue screen to go to next level after all berries are collected
+- Added continue screen to go to next level
-- Displayed snow tiles
+- Worked on and finished timing of crystal generation in level three, added warning signs as well
-- Working on Level 2
+- Imported sprites for level3 crystals and warning signs
-- Level two spikes image and function
+- Player dies if on the same tile as crystal
-- Crystal Detection and warning signs
+- Level three is finished
-- Worked on berries in Level 2
+- Started working on level 2

 :icecream:
 - Fixed ice block bugs such as last block not showing up
 - Added obstacle block that can't be destroyed but is not on border